Azure/batch-shipyard/docs/64-batch-shipyard-byovnet.md

 ```

 If you specify an `arm_subnet_id`, then all other options within
-the `virtual_network` property are ignored.
-Note that your Batch account
+the `virtual_network` property are ignored. **Your Batch account
-must reside within the same subscription and region as the Virtual Network.
+must reside within the same subscription and region as the Virtual Network.**

 If you do not specify an `arm_subnet_id`, then you will need to specify
 the individual components of the Virtual Network and Subnet in the other